-The entire procedure takes around 20 to 25 minutes and is entirely painless – no numbing cream necessary.
-Catherine said she could "barely feel anything".
+The entire procedure takes around 20 minutes and is entirely painless.

 You’ll have a thorough cleanse then a prepping solution is swept over the face to remove any surface oil.
 “This is to ensure that the skin is completely dry so that the dermaplaning blade can glide over safely and smoothly with no hesitation,” Russell explains.

-Post-scalpel sesh, a superficial peel or enzyme mask may be applied to further brighten the complexion and enhance the results.
-If you have sensitive skin, your practitioner might pair it with a gentle skin peel using mild acid such as azelaic acid .
+A superficial peel or enzyme mask is often applied - sometimes before or sometimes after, depending on your practitioner - to further brighten the complexion and enhance the results.
+If you have sensitive skin, your practitioner might pair it with a gentle skin peel using mild acid such as azelaic acid.
 Or, if your skin has gone a little pink, a calming mask might be applied.
 Finally, serum and SPF are massaged into your skin.

 Is dermaplaning suitable for everyone?

 Pretty much!
 However, Dr Jack would not advise dermaplaning if you have a skin infection or breaks in the skin such as active acne or cold sores.
 Sensitive skin types can absolutely enjoy dermaplaning as the serums or peels applied afterwards can be tailored to your skin type.

 Will dermaplaning give me stubble?